Traditional Plant-Based Cooking

 * sliced fresh chilli

-two bowls of slow cooker red lentil dal soup in double handled bowls, with red soup matts, silver spoon to side, and brown burlap background.
+Two bowls of slow cooker red lentil dal soup in double handled bowls, with red soup matts, silver spoon to side, and brown burlap background.

 Slow Cooker Red Lentil Dal Soup